 My first herbal course was from Vintage Remedies.
 It laid a great foundation for my current knowledge and I highly recommend their resources.
-Another course that I’m currently going through is this Family Herbalist course.
+Another course that I’ll be signing up with shortly is this Intermediate Herbal Course.
 Never stop learning.

 Choose simple ones that require few herbs (you’ll notice most of mine use the same ingredients over and over again).
 Several recipes are available free on this blog:

 - Sleep EZ Tea